Effects of estrogen on schizophrenia: Estrogen and dopamine

 Genetic factors have much to do with developing schizophrenia.
 In fact the "heritability of schizophrenia is around 80%, and a first degree relative has a 5 to 10 fold increase in the risk of developing the disorder compared to the risk for the general population."
 It seems that individuals with schizophrenia inherit problems associated with dopamine in the brain.
 According to Answers.com, dopamine is a "neurotransmitter... essential to the normal functioning of the central nervous system."
 In the 1950s Arvid Carlsson "designated the molecule dopamine ... as a neurotransmitter".
 This led to the dopamine hypothesis of schizophrenia.

 Animal studies provide evidence that estrogen regulates dopamine systems.
 In the studies performed on animals estrogen seems to act as a barrier to dopamine receptors.
 Thus estrogen may prevent the increase in dopamine found in patients with schizophrenia.
 This directly supports the idea that estrogen acts as a deterrent.
-This would explain why women have peak in the onset of schizophrenia in their late forties since at this time estrogen levels drop in women, causing the dopamine to increase, resulting in psychotic symptoms.
+This would explain why women have a peak in the onset of schizophrenia in their late forties since at this time estrogen levels drop in women, causing the dopamine to increase, resulting in psychotic symptoms.

 Biochemical studies prove contradictory to this approach.
 In these studies the estrogen either increased or decreased dopamine receptors, depending on the time allotted for the experiment.
 This contradicts the theory that estrogen inhibits dopamine receptors, therefore acting as a protectorate against schizophrenia.